ThargelionZ/golfScorecard/README.md

 # Golf Scorecard

-## Make sure you allow unsafe scripts up on the top right of your search bar and allow your location.
+## Make sure to allow your location or else it won't work.